aktos-io/aktos-dcs-node/README.md

 # Status

-This library is intended to stay as a dependency for [ScadaJS](https://github.com/aktos-io/scada.js).
+This library is intended to stay as a dependency of [ScadaJS](https://github.com/aktos-io/scada.js).
 In the near future, it will be able to be used in any NodeJS project.

 # Contact